Aghajari/LogicalCircuit/README.md

 # LogicalCircuit
 LogicalCircuit is an open-source CAD tool for logic circuits written in java (JavaFX). <br>

-- Supports all basic gates such as AND, OR, XOR, NOT, NAND, NOR, XNOR.
+- Supports all basic gates.
+[AND, OR, XOR, NOT, NAND, NOR, XNOR]
 - Supports Seven Segment
 - Supports Latch And Flip-Flop (Both Positive and Negative)
 - Generates Truth Table